sharonwoo/grant-household-api-docker/Readme.md

 ## Endpoints

 ```
-api/v1/grants/
+api/v1/households/
 api/v1/households/<household_id>/
 api/v1/family_members/
 api/v1/grants/
 api/v2/grants-public/
 ```

+### Household and Family Members (requirements 1-4)
+`api/v1/households/`: GET lists all households, POST to create household `api/v1/households/<household_id>/` GET lists 1 household `api/v1/family_members/` GET lists all family members, POST creates the family member.
+For spouses:
+* Create the first spouse
+* Copy the UUID of the first spouse and enter it as a parameter when creating the second spouse
+* The `marital_status` field has some business logic to update based on whether spouse contains a valid value
+* Non-legal marriages (age below 21 and not between husband & wife) will return an error
+* Spouses can, however, reside in different households

+### Grant List (requirement 5)
+`api/v1/grants/` and `api/v2/grants-public/`: Use GET with appropriate query parameters `household_income` (integer), `married` (boolean), `age_less_than` (integer) and `age_more_than` (integer).

+Testing was done in Postman/django-rest-framework's UI manually initially then I wrote some tests (see below).

 ## Tests

 Model, serializer and tests have been written in pytest but I broke it when I Dockerised :( I chose pytest because it's part of production at work (use what you know, right?).
+If you must know what it looks like, check the development history below...

 ## Development History